WatConf-CS489/W25_CS489_Project/README.md

 1. Install [Docker](https://www.docker.com)
 2. Run `make`

+You can then access the website at <http://localhost:3000>.

 Both the BE and FE have hot reloading, so refreshing the page should be sufficient to update things.
 But in some cases (such as adding a new dependency) you may need to run `make` again to restart.

 Run `make down` to fully shut down the containers.